DeeMcCart/CI_PP2_HumbleNumble/README.md

 ### Returning User Goals
 * RU_01 As a returning user I wish to play the game, just because I enjoy it
-* RU_02 As a returning user I might like to challenge or inform myself on the branded game
+* RU_02 As a returning user I want to 'beat the computer'
+* RU_02 As a returning user I want to maintain/ improve my winning streak
 * RU_03 As a returning user I might wish to suggest questions to add into the databank
 *
 ### Other stakeholder Goals